 If there’s any cuisine that is sure to please my kids every time, it’s Mexican food.
 I know that no matter what I cook; if I add some of my homemade taco seasoning, my kids will eat it.
 And, since they love the flavors so much, I’ve been able to introduce my kids to new foods and veggies while still giving them something they’re familiar with.

 We all look forward to Mexican night at our house, which often happens more than one night a week.
 Don’t fix it if it isn’t broken, right?
 I’ve gotten creative with our Mexican recipes to keep it interesting; we enjoy everything from homemade nachos to Mexican bean and vegetable soup to taco lettuce cups.
+And of course, TACOS.

 But sometimes we crave traditional, hand-held tacos, with soft tortillas full of delicious toppings.
-I often avoid corn tortillas -my go-to tortilla when I’m in a pinch- since I try to eat grain free and I can’t find a substitute near me.
+I often avoid corn tortillas -my go-to tortilla when I’m in a pinch- since I try to eat grain-free and I can’t find a substitute near me.
 Until now.
 These homemade grain free tortillas fully satisfy my need to hold my food.

-The most difficult part of eating gluten & grain free is finding substitutions of classic dishes that taste just as good as the original.
+The most difficult part of eating gluten & grain-free is finding substitutions of classic dishes that taste just as good as the original.
 And we all know that some store-bought substitutes tend to taste like cardboard, not to mention they can put a hole in your wallet.